Improve Your Posture Fast: Daily Exercises For A Strong, Aligned Body

 The Fix: Band Pull-Aparts

-- How to: Hold a resistance band shoulder-width apart with straight arms.
-Squeeze your shoulder blades together as you pull the band apart until your arms form a "T".
-Slowly return.
+- How to: Hold a resistance band with straight arms, positioned shoulder-width apart.
+Squeeze your shoulder blades together as you pull the band apart, bringing your arms out to the sides.
+Slowly return to the starting position.
 Repeat 10–15 times.

 - Goal: Strengthen the neglected upper back muscles (rhomboids and middle trapezius) that pull the shoulders back.